brainwane/HARK/Documentation/HARKmanual.md

 a 1D "lower envelope" interpolator.
 See [here](https://econ- ark.github.io/HARK/generated/HARKinterpolation.html) for online documentation.

-#### 2.4  HARKsimulation
+#### 2.4  HARK.simulation

-The HARKsimulation module provides tools for generating simulated data or shocks for post-solution use of models.
+The HARK.simulation module provides tools for generating simulated data or shocks for post-solution use of models.
 Currently implemented distributions include normal, lognormal, Weibull (including exponential), uniform, Bernoulli, and discrete.
 As an example of their use, these tools are used in